graveltr/ir_axion_decay/README.md

 # The Pipeline
 **Important** - create directories /datasets and /spectra, leave them empty.
 Also you must configure $root in pipeline.sh to be the directory in which /datasets and /spectra live in (the directory containing this repo).
 Use full path.

-Use pipeline.sh to run the entire pipeline.
+Use pipeline.sh to run the entire pipeline, do a "module load python/2.7".
 Make sure to add AORs to aors.txt.
 Use pipeline.slurm with sbatch to run via slurm.

 ## AOR Download Stage